-- A long draft Advanced Data Analysis from an Elementary Point of View by Cosma Shalizi, drugs in which he uses R to drive home the message.
+- A long draft Advanced Data Analysis from an Elementary Point of View by Cosma Shalizi, in which he uses R to drive home the message.
 Not your average elementary point of view.

 - Good notes by Frank Davenport on starting using R with data from a Geographic Information System (GIS).
 Read this so you get a general idea of how things fit together.

-- If you are in to maps, esophagitis Omnia sunt Communia! provides many good tips on producing them using R.
+- If you are in to maps, Omnia sunt Communia! provides many good tips on producing them using R.

 - Mark James Adams reminded us that Prediction ?
 Understanding, probably inspired by Dan Gianola‘s course on Whole Genome Prediction.
 He is a monster of Bayesian applications to genetic evaluation.